Skip to main content

 The Role of Growth Hormone Peptide Therapy

-Another layer of sophisticated intervention involves peptide therapies, particularly those that stimulate the body’s own production of (GH).
+Another layer of sophisticated intervention involves peptide therapies, particularly those that stimulate the body’s own production of growth hormone (GH).
 A standard wellness program has no equivalent for this.
 As we age, GH production declines, contributing to increased body fat, decreased muscle mass, poorer sleep quality, and slower recovery.

 Direct injection of synthetic human growth hormone (HGH) can be costly and carries a higher risk of side effects.
 A biologically appropriate approach uses secretagogues, which are peptides that signal the pituitary gland to release its own GH in a natural, pulsatile manner.